hds-sandbox/bulk_RNAseq_course/develop/09_summarized_workflow.md

 ---
-title: "Summary of DGE workflow"
+title: Summary of DGE workflow
 summary: You can use this lesson as a template for your own bulk RNAseq analysis
 date: 2023-01-17
 hide: